todokku/quickmedia/README.md

 Animate page navigation.\
 Properly format text in items.
 For example for 4chan.
 The size of the item should also change.\
 Show list of replies to a comment (for image boards).\
-Wrap text that is too long.
+Wrap text that is too long.\
+Add greentext support for quotes.\
+Add support for special formatting for posts by admins on imageboards.\
+For image boards, track (You)'s and show notification when somebody replies to your post.